2011 Irish general election: Electoral system

 As set out in the constitution, the election was conducted using proportional representation through the single transferable vote (PR–STV).
 Under this system, each voter was presented with a ballot paper listing all candidates standing in their constituency and could rank them in order of preference.
 Voters were not obliged to preference every candidate on the ballot paper.
-There was a quota of votes, based on the number of seats to be won in a constituency, and each candidate who exceeded the quota was deemed elected.
-Their surplus votes were then distributed (a transfer) to the remaining candidates in accordance with voters' preferences.
+There was a quota of votes based on the number of seats available; each candidate who exceeded the quota was deemed elected.
+Their surplus votes were then distributed (a "transfer") to the remaining candidates in accordance with voters' preferences.
 Where no candidate had reached the quota, the lowest-ranking candidate or candidates were eliminated and their votes transferred until only enough candidates remained as there were seats to be filled.

-The outcome of electoral contests in Ireland was often determined by local work, known pejoratively as parish pump politics, rather than ideology.
+The outcome of electoral contests in Ireland was often determined by local work, known pejoratively as "parish pump politics", rather than ideology.
 At constituency level, candidates could be competing directly with others from the same party.
-Large parties engaged in vote management to improve their chances of winning multiple seats in a constituency, trying to balance their vote evenly among their candidates.
-They did this by encouraging party supporters to vote tactically for less prominent individuals on the ticket and splitting constituencies geographically between candidates.
-Running a larger party ticket in a constituency meant increased diversity and geographic spread at the cost of votes scattering through preferences to other parties and independents.
+Large parties engaged in vote management to improve their chances of winning multiple seats in an area, trying to balance their vote evenly among their candidates; they did this by encouraging supporters to allocate preferences tactically, and dividing up territory between their contenders.
+For a party, running more candidates in a constituency meant increased diversity and geographic spread at the cost of votes scattering through preferences.
 Transfers were very significant, and Fianna Fáil's electoral success under Bertie Ahern had been partly attributed to an improved ability to win preferences.

-Ireland's forty-three constituencies elected between three and five Teachtaí Dála (TDs) each.
-These relatively small PR constituencies meant Irish elections often produced outcomes favouring large parties (known as a seat bonus) and disfavouring small ones, whose vote could be spread too thinly to win many seats.
+Each constituency elected between three and five Teachtaí Dála (TDs).
+These relatively small PR constituencies meant Irish elections often produced outcomes favouring large parties (known as a "seat bonus") and disfavouring small ones, whose vote could be spread too thinly to win many seats.
 In 2007, for example, Sinn Féin had won 6.9 per cent of the vote but only 2.4 per cent of the available seats.

 Constituency changes

-Under the Constitution of Ireland, there had to be between 20,000 and 30,000 inhabitants for each member of Dáil Éireann, with a broadly similar ratio throughout the country to prevent malapportionment.
-Following the five-yearly census in 2006, a Constituency Commission was established to adjust boundaries in line with the constitution.
-The commission, led by High Court judge Iarfhlaith O'Neill, published its report in 2007 after receiving submissions from 327 individuals or groups.
-Its recommendations reflected high population growth in the Greater Dublin Area, particularly Counties Meath and Kildare.
-They were signed into law in 2009.
+Under the constitution, there had to be between 20,000 and 30,000 inhabitants for each Dáil member, with a broadly similar ratio throughout the country to prevent malapportionment.
+Following the five-yearly census in 2006, a Constituency Commission was established under High Court judge Iarfhlaith O'Neill to adjust boundaries in line with the constitution.
+The commission's report was published in 2007; its recommendations reflected high population growth in the Greater Dublin Area, particularly Counties Meath and Kildare, and became law in 2009.

 The number of seats and constituencies remained unchanged.
 Among a large number of minor boundary changes, the main alterations were: